What Is Performance Management? 3 Key Components

-There are many schools of thought on how to best achieve this result.
-A simplified approach is to set company goals and narrow them first to department-level goals and further to individual contributor goals.
-You’ll then need to evaluate your employees’ progress toward hitting those goals and provide feedback and tools to improve that progress.
+There are ways to best achieve this result.
+A simplified approach is to set overall company goals, narrow these to department-level goals, and then further into individual contributor goals.
+You’ll then evaluate your employees’ progress toward hitting those goals and provide feedback and tools to improve that progress.

 To ensure your team performs at optimal levels, setting precise goals at the beginning is crucial.
 Without goals at every level, effective performance management fails.
 We recommend using a specific method to create these goals, known as the SMART approach: